-It is a momentous year for the Creston Rotary Clubs, as members recognized the 40th anniversary of a landmark building
+It is a momentous year for the Creston Rotary Clubs, as members recognized the 40th anniversary of a landmark buildingthat was constructed by their volunteers.

 On Aug.
 12, several Rotarians visited the Rotacrest Hall to put up a ceremonial plaque to mark the milestone occasion.